 You can also find a series of lessons and printables on the Scholastic website.
 They're easy enough to print up at home or at school.
 In addition there is an in-game encyclopedia that encourages students to explore topics and retain information ranging from the Maya governmental system to farming practices and Maya beliefs about time.

 I simply love this program which teaches everything from geography and culture to social studies, reading comprehension, science, math, and even spatial reasoning.
 The content is aligned with the Common Core Standards for Language Arts and Mathematics, in addition to the National Council for Social Studies Curriculum Standards.
-I would think that this would be a really great addition to any classroom curriculum, and in fact, Educents has the classroom edition (affiliate link) for up to 30 students at half off the normal price.
+I would think that this would be a really great addition to any classroom curriculum.

 This is certainly a high-quality educational game that is well worth the money.
 But you can play a free demo of the game at the Dig-it Games website to decide for yourself.